Useful Benchmarks: Skills, Data, and Peer-to-Peer Learning for Farm Success

 Solution and Benefits

-This project will expand farm financial datasets in two sectors; assess, synthesize, and provide information on other benchmarking studies; and implement farmer training on using these tools to make sound decisions and implement strategies for success.
-Farm businesses will use the new skills and information they gain to improve decision-making and will report an improvement in financial sustainability.
-In addition, this project provides a model for making information gained through benchmarking studies available to farmers who cannot participate in a benchmarking cohort.
+This project expanded an existing farm financial dataset for diversified vegetable farmers and supported a revised pricing calculator for meat producers based on farm financial and marketing data.
+We offered farmer training on using these tools and approaches to make sound decisions and implement strategies for success.
+Farm businesses used the new skills and information they gained to improve financial record-keeping; during the period of this project they were less certain about the impacts on business decision-making and financial sustainability.
+This project provides a model for making information gained through benchmarking studies available to farmers who cannot participate in a benchmarking cohort.

 Developing accurate farm benchmarks is challenging for a number of reasons.
 The diverse farms of the Northeast vary across a wide number of variables, making comparison difficult.
 Farm record-keeping can be spotty, making it hard to obtain accurate data, and researchers must balance the need for accuracy with the ability to collect data from a large enough group of farms.

-CISA’s “Useful Benchmarks” project addresses these challenges in several ways.
-First, we are not starting from scratch in developing benchmarks for our region, but instead adding to data already collected by researchers and service providers in nearby states.
+- Adding to data already collected by researchers and service providers in nearby states, rather than starting from scratch.
 The development of these robust regional datasets can provide key lessons to improve farm financial management decisions and guide advocacy efforts.
 The Cornell Meat Price and Yield Calculator collects information on marketing costs, trucking, delivery, hanging weights, kill fees, cut and wrap fees, marketing labor, sales prices, gross income by animal, cost of production, and production profit.
 PASA’s Diversified Vegetable Financial Benchmark Study collects gross vegetable revenues, net income, rate of return on assets, rate of return on family labor, and labor payroll, operating expenses, and net income to revenue ratios.

 Cooperators